 EBITDA/EV has been identified in many academic studies as one of the most predictive valuation factors.

 In the scorecard, we show the EBITDA Yield for the selected stock.
-We also calculate the median EBITDA Yield for all stocks, the company's sector, industry group and industry.
-Finally, we include the percentile so you can easily compare a company to its peers.
+We also calculate the median EBITDA Yield for all stocks, the company's sector, industry group, and industry.
+Finally, we include the percentile to compare a company to its peers easily.
 For more information, click here.